Gastroesophageal reflux disease

 Summary:

 GERD is a starting of serious medical condition if not cured at the right time.
-It is an easily manageable disease by various methods.
+It is an easily manageable disease that can be managed by various methods.
 You should approach the doctor and tell him your problem openly, and then he will prescribe you the right medicine.
 Ignoring a small disease can lead to a serious medical condition in the future.

 References: